OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/zos_lib.md

 ---
 id: zos_lib
-title: Using the ZeppelinOS programmatic library
+title: Using the OpenZeppelin SDK programmatic library
 ---

-ZeppelinOS has a JavaScript library.
-It is mainly used by the `zos` command-line interface, which is the recommended way to use ZeppelinOS; but this library can also be used directly to operate ZeppelinOS projects when a programmatic interface is preferred or more flexibility and lower-level access is required.
+OpenZeppelin SDK has a JavaScript library.
+It is mainly used by the `openzeppelin` command-line interface, which is the recommended way to use the OpenZeppelin SDK; but this library can also be used directly to operate OpenZeppelin SDK projects when a programmatic interface is preferred or more flexibility and lower-level access is required.